canonical/jaas-documentation/reference/audit-logs.md

 `--method`
     display events for a specific method call

-Each `juju`/`jimmctl` call invokes a specific method.
+Each `juju` call invokes a specific method.
 This can be thought of as an HTTP handler.
 Although a full list of all methods is not currently available, it is possible to filter audit events based on the method that was called.
 Important methods include `Login`, `Deploy`, `DestroyApplication`, `DestroyModels`.